chatswithjc/godisgood/content/en/docs/book/what-is-love.md

 toc: true
 ---

-We follow those two greatest commandments—loving God and loving our neighbors—by imitating Jesus himself, and then teaching others to do the same.
-That is essentially what it means to be a disciple, or to be a Christian; it is to be someone who imitates Christ, or to be someone who imitates someone who imitates Christ *(1 Corinthians 11:1)*.

 The English language has a poor comprehension of the word ‘love’, because it has many different meanings.
 In Greek, there are actually six different words that all translate to the word “love” in English, such as agape versus phileo.
 The “love” expected of us is elaborated by the servant Paul.

 > Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.
 Love never fails. *(1 Corinthians 13:4-8)*

-If one will do as Christ commanded, one will discover eternal life or love and peace, of joy unimaginable, a place where the knowledge of good and evil is replaced with divine love.
-A place where all of your ego "issues" vanish, a place that is very real.
-We call it heaven.
-It is real, it is a place, and it is hidden, a secret, unknowable unless it is revealed by the Creator.
-Search it out for yourself through faith and obedience to Christ.
-Find Christ and you have discovered the country!
-Don’t just believe in it, or have faith it exists, Jesus commanded us to find it, for it is in Him, and Him alone.
-The knowledge of good and evil does not work well, and the story of humanity proves it does not work at all.

 <div class="audio-player-box">
   <h6>Greatest Love Of All</h6>